New Bern, North Carolina: Geography

 U.S. routes 17 and 70 pass through the city, merging briefly as a four-lane expressway passing south of the city center.
 US 70 leads west 33 mi to Kinston and southeast 35 mi to Morehead City near the Atlantic Ocean.
 Raleigh, the state capital, is 112 mi west via US 70.
 US 17 leads southwest 37 mi to Jacksonville, and crosses the Neuse River on a new bridge to lead north 36 mi to Washington.

 Climate

 New Bern experiences a humid subtropical climate typical of the Atlantic coastal plain.
 Summers are hot and humid, with frequent afternoon thunderstorms that account for much of the higher summer precipitation.
 Spring and fall are generally mild, with fall foliage occurring from late October to early November.
 Winters are relatively mild and drier than the remainder of the year, with infrequent snowfall.

 Demographics

 2020 census

 As of the 2020 United States census, there were 31,291 people, 13,757 households, and 8,070 families residing in the city.
+Around 2,000 refugees from Myanmar have been resettled in New Bern.